 Typically, “just compensation” means the fair market value of the property at issue, which in turn refers to the amount that a property would sell for on the open market.
 Generally speaking, just compensation is the most disputed issue in eminent domain cases, as the vast majority of attempted exercises of eminent domain are valid.
 Because determining the value of a property can be complicated (particularly when eminent domain affects an investment or commercial property), owners should always seek legal counsel before accepting an offer.

-Call Sever Storey to Speak with an Experienced Eminent Domain Lawyer Today
+Call Sever Walker Padgitt to Speak with an Experienced Eminent Domain Lawyer Today

 If you’ve been approached by someone regarding a potential eminent domain action that may affect your property, you should speak to an attorney as soon as you can.
 In many cases, people who are represented by counsel during the negotiation process obtain significantly more compensation than those who choose to handle the matter themselves.
 To schedule a free case evaluation with one of our lawyers, call our office today at 888-318-3761 or send us an email through our online contact form.